André Dekeijser: Work

 Having manipulated terracotta, wood, stone and Y'tong, André Dekeijser focused on copper and bronze.
 The polishing and application of patinas on bronze pieces increased their relief and rendered them tactile.
 His first monumental pieces were created in copper.
 He cut, soldered and applied patinas to red copper creating larger formats whose intertwining shapes evoke the notion of the couple.
 In order to ascertain pieces could withstand enlargement, small clay or wax models were submitted to a test of a series of figurines diminishing in size.

 Having constructed several homes in the Congo and Brazil with his own hands, André Dekeijser created the project and built the model of a sculpture-home that was never completed despite the genuine interest of several architects.
 He also used his artistic talent to illustrate a textbook for students on the practice and techniques of Osteopathy.
 For his own pleasure he drew several comic strips with no intention of publishing.
 He also created bronze and silver jewelry using the lost-wax casting process.

 Styles and influences

-Having lived far from modern civilization, in the large tropical forests of Central Africa and the immense high plateaus of southern Brazil, it's no wonder that his art is neither weak or timid, but rather massive, imposing yet understated, made to be enlarged.
+Having lived far from modern civilization, in the large tropical forests of Central Africa and the immense high plateaus of southern Brazil, it's no wonder that his art is neither weak or timid, but rather massive.
 The forms are robust but gracious lacking aggressiveness despite sharp edges; influenced by African art.
 André Dekeijser admired the work of Constant Permeke, before turning to abstract art wherein he was profoundly inspired by Henry Moore.
 The empty spaces in his abstract work are as important as the relief.